unahouExosite/docs/murano/guides/user-management.md

 Keystore.set(parameters)
 ```

-For info of the space **User\_Vehicle** is parking at, we can create another parameter 'parkingSpaceRID' to store relationship by role assignment.
+For info of the space **User\_Vehicle** is parking at, you can create another parameter 'parkingSpaceRID' to store relationship by role assignment.

 ```lua
 -- Create parameter definition for new parameter.